Agile Product Management

 Read this Article

-Product management is a combination of business, development, marketing, and sales efforts, and this combination can significantly increase companies’ that totally proves the importance of its implementation.
+Product management is a combination of business, development, marketing, and sales efforts; and this combo can significantly benefit companies.

 PM can be considered as the intersection of business, technology, and UX: